 Saturday Market operating expense is over projected budget by a very modest 34 hundredths of 1%.
 The overage in projected income is considerably greater, thus no current cause of concern.
 Actions have been taken to reduce these expenses by our new General Manager so we may see even this minor overage reduced or eliminated.
 Careful management of Market funds is required as the budget committee generally gives the General manager about a 1% bottom line on a roughly half million dollar annual budget.
 As mentioned above, income is running ahead of projection thus the percent overage in expense is even less than the 1/3 of a percent of the bottom line.
-The Budget Committee, as Market members, understands how hard it is to earn the fees that we all pay to operate the Market and budget Markets operation with that clearly in mind.
+The Budget Committee, as Market the Market and budget Markets operation with that clearly in mind.

-I feel very confident that our new General Manager has both the skills and desire to manage our Markets in a very sound and frugal manner.
+I feel very confident that our new General Manager has both the skills and